tira-io/ir-experiment-platform/ir-datasets/tutorial/README.md

 - Please use official documentation/tutorials to install `docker`, `git` and `python3` on your machine.
 - Please run `pip3 install tira` to install the TIRA client library on your machine.

+Please note: If you use windows, we have the experience that there are problems with docker in git-bash that do not appear in the standard windows shell.
+I.e., please use the powershell on windows, or the Windows Subsystem for Linux.

 ## Preparation
 Clone this repository and change to the directory containing this tutorial: